StardustCollective/dag-explorer-v2/README.md

 # DAG Explorer Project (v2)

 DAG Explorer is an open-source tool designed for the Constellation Network to monitor transaction statuses and other important network information.
 This project is built with TypeScript and React.
+You can find the live project at [dagexplorer.io](https://dagexplorer.io/).

 ## Features